ibm-cloud-docs/security-hub/ts-sm-trial.md

 Your deployment of {{site.data.keyword.secrets-manager_short}} failed.
 {: shortdesc}

-You attempted to deploy the {{site.data.keyword.secrets-manager_short}} member of the {{site.data.keyword.name-da}} deployable architecture, but it failed.
+You attempted to deploy the {{site.data.keyword.secrets-manager_short}} member of the Essential Security and Observability Services deployable architecture deployable architecture, but it failed.
 {: tsSymptoms}

 An error displays in the {{site.data.keyword.secrets-manager_short}} deployment step if a Trial instance is already deployed in the same account.